vgno/roc-web/README.md

     }
 };
 ```
+### Important
+* The code will be bundled with Webpack and so `__dirname` will not work for example.
+* The paths given above to `serve` and `favicon` will be evaluated from where you start the application and the folder name itself will not be needed in the URL.
+Like in the above example the path to the `favicon.png` would be `http://host/favicon.png`

 #### Builder
 It is possible to override and extend the builder implemented in a Roc extension that is used by the Roc CLI.
 This could be useful for adding some extra logic to the build or manually merging two Roc extensions together.